donkirkby/chess-kit/raw_rules/rules.md

 ### Play
 On the first turn, the dealer will **draw** two cards and place them face up next to the board where all players can see them.
 Check appendix A if you need to, and **announce** the two chosen piece types for this turn.
-On later turns, only draw one card and play it on top of the card for the piece that was just captured.

-**Start** the timer, while all players try to **solve** the puzzle in as few moves as possible.
+All players try to **solve** the puzzle in as few moves as possible.
 While solving, no one actually moves the pieces.
 Just visualize how the pieces will move and count how many moves you need to capture one of the piece types with the other.

-When you **find** a solution and count the moves, put your fist on the table to show that you're ready.
+When you **find** a solution and count the moves, start the timer, then put your fist on the table to show that you're ready.
 When all the players have a fist on the table or when the timer runs out, the solving phase ends.

 Now, everyone **reveals** their move count at the same time.
 Bang your fist on the table as you count "one, two, three."
 As you say "three," everyone puts out